-What is Innovation?
-Whose Job is it?
+What is innovation, and whose job is it?
 Innovation professionals in cities do many different things, and each city has its own approach to innovation.
 How are these offices structured?
 What are the pros and cons?
 What have we learned about working with other city departments, elected officials, and the public?

 Washington DC‘s The Lab @ DC includes a team of social scientists focused on policy and program interventions and high-quality evaluations.
 Projects include ways to improve policing, flexible rent programs to address homelessness, and more.
 Additionally, the City’s report, Pathways to Inclusion, serves as a roadmap to create an inclusive ecosystem to help expand the tech and innovation economy.